-“Good, beautiful, stories plunge the reader into a fictional world in such a way that when they come out again, they perceive the real world more clearly and with more joy than before.
+“Good, beautiful stories plunge the reader into a fictional world in such a way that when they come out again, they perceive the real world more clearly and with more joy than before.
 In much the same way, song lyrics—when married to the right melody—can penetrate the heart.
-Story plays such a huge part in our songs because powerful narratives have been so transforming for us personally.”
+Story plays such a huge part in our songs because powerful narratives have been so transforming for us personally.” —Dave Radford

-The Gray Havens’ first full-length project, Fire & Stone, doesn’t so much ignore musical boundaries as it simply views them as a vast playground, mixing the complex musical changes one might expect of a band like Queen, with the winsome, folksy sensibilities and beautiful, sparse harmonies of current roots artists such as The Oh Hellos.
+The Gray Havens’ first full-length project, Fire And Stone, doesn’t so much ignore musical boundaries as it simply views them as a vast playground, mixing the complex musical changes one might expect of a band like Queen, with the winsome, folksy sensibilities and beautiful, sparse harmonies of current roots artists such as The Oh Hellos.
 There’s even a strong dramatic undercurrent

 “It’s fictional world-building we’re trying to do in our songs,” Dave says, “not just recounting events.
 The music reflects that.
 A lot of these songs don’t fit neatly into a formulaic writing approach.
-There are lots of meter changes, key changes, compound measures—basically more paints on the palette to work with in conveying the story, idea, or emotion.
+There are meter changes, key changes, compound measures—basically more paints on the palette to work with in conveying the story, idea, or emotion.
 I get bored easily, so I find myself intentionally writing songs that will keep me on my toes.”

-“The Stone is one of the most exciting songs on the album for me,” Dave explains, “because it has a dual nature.
-It starts as almost a madrigal tune and transforms into something completely different—a beating, driving, folk- inspired anthem.
-The idea started with the concept of a stone.
-I chased that idea to see where it would take me, and it grew into a lyric connecting the stone that was rolled away from Christ’s tomb, to the idea that God removes our hearts of stone and gives us hearts of flesh.”
+“For me, ‘The Stone’ is one of the most exciting songs on the album,” Dave explains, “because it has a dual nature.
+It starts like a madrigal tune and transforms into a beating, driving, folk- inspired anthem.
+I started with the image of a stone.
+I chased that thought for a while to see where it might lead, and it moved from a lyric connecting the stone that was rolled away from Christ’s tomb to the idea that God removes our hearts of stone and gives us hearts of flesh.”

-“Something I loved about Dave’s writing even before I really knew him,” Licia adds, “is the way the songs invite you in.
+“Something I loved about Dave’s writing even before I really knew him,” Licia remembers, “is the way the songs invite you in.
 They unfold as you go.
 They require interaction.
 Before we were married, before we were even friends, I would sometimes listen to one of his songs for a couple of months before the real depth of it would suddenly click.
 And I saw other people being intrigued by the worlds created in the songs and having those same kind of rewarding moments as

-Fire & Stone moves easily from the angsty, layered complexity and showcase vocals of Stole My Fame (a song about the ongoing tension between ego and grace), to the darkly triumphant anthem, Sirens, to the hopeful, wistfully organic homesickness of tracks such as Far Kingdom.
+Fire And Stone moves easily from the angsty, layered complexity and showcase vocals of “Stole My Fame”—a song about the ongoing tension between ego and grace—to the darkly triumphant “Sirens,” and then to the hopeful, wistfully organic homesickness of tracks such as “Far Kingdom.”

-“Far Kingdom was inspired by Jonathan Edwards,” Dave explains.
-“He develops this idea about how heaven will always be transforming before us because our capacities to enjoy and participate in it will always be increasing.
+“‘Far Kingdom’ was inspired by Jonathan Edwards,” Dave explains.
+“He says our view of heaven will always enlarge because our capacities to enjoy and participate in it will always increase.
 I wove that together with C.S.
-Lewis’ description of earthly joy being a longing for heaven.
+Lewis’ depiction of earthly joy as a longing for heaven.
 He called it ‘an unsatisfied desire, more desirable than any satisfaction.’
-Musically, Far Kingdom is my favorite on the album.
-I love the epic lullaby nature of it, the strings, the distant percussion, and the way everything builds from beginning to end.”
+Musically, ‘Far Kingdom’ is my favorite on the album.
+I love the lullaby nature of it, the strings, the distant percussion, and the way it builds from beginning to end.”

 “In hindsight I’m glad I didn’t make it further as a high schooler,” Dave laughs, “because I would have been set up to make Big Band crooner records.
 That was all a couple years before I discovered my passion for songwriting and crafting the kind of music we do now.”